samardzicnenad/S-99/README.md

   (if a list is an element of a list, for the inner list drop the quotes)
 - by running the program with the built-in arguments

+Note:
+  The solutions have been conceptualized to work with a generic type list.
+However, command line arguments are read as strings, so I have created a [**Helper object**](src/Helper.scala) with a list parser method.
+The result of the method will be a list of Strings.

 Here's the list of the problems:
 - P01: Find the last element of a list.
   - expects one command line argument - a list